akouk/random-key-value-pair-generator/README.md

 The file containing the space-separated list of key names and their data types should contain one key and its data type per line, separated by a single space.
 The data type can be "string", "int", or "float".

-Here is an example "keyFile.txt" file:
+Here is an example "key_file.txt" file:

 ```python
 key1 string